 UC Santa Barbara’s Solid State Lighting and Energy Electronics Center (“SSLEEC”)

-SSLEEC is the culmination of nearly two decades of visionary research into solid state lighting and power switching.
+SSLEEC is the culmination of two decades of visionary research into solid state lighting and power switching.
 Recognizing the need for energy-efficient lighting technologies, UC Santa Barbara, along with industry partners, have funded groundbreaking research at SSLEEC and its predecessor entities that have led to more energy-efficient solutions for lighting, cell phones, computers, appliances, automobiles, industrial equipment, and power distribution systems.

 SSLEEC consists of approximately a dozen faculty members, 30 graduate students, and 20 staff, including internationally recognized researchers and visiting scholars.
 The faculty and researchers of SSLEEC and its predecessors have published thousands of peer-reviewed publications and have amassed a portfolio of more than 250 issued patents.
 Since its inception, SSLEEC has conferred approximately 100 Ph.D. degrees.
 SSLEEC’s principal investigators and faculty count among themselves a Nobel Prize, a Millennium Technology Prize, and a Technology & Engineering Emmy award.
 Among SSLEEC’s staff are five members of the National Academy of Engineers and three members of the National Academy of Inventors.